bguo068/snp_call_nf/Readme.md

 cd ..
 ```

-5. Run the pipeline
+2. Run the pipeline
     - Test it on HPC (local): `conda activate nf; nextflow main.nf`
+        - This will use a tiny **test dataset** from `test_data` folder
+        - To test on a larger **test data**, please run `cd ena_data;
+        ena_data/download_ena_data.sh` (it may take hours to download all the
+        real data from ENA).
+Once downloaded, change directory to project folder
+        (where `main.nf` is located) by run `cd ..`, and the pipeline can be run
+        with `conda activate nf; nextflow main.nf --fq_map
+        ena_data/ena_fastq_map.tsv`
     - Test it on SGE server: `conda activate nf; nextflow main.nf -profile sge`
+        - This will use a small dataset from `test_data` folder
-    - You will need to edit `fastq_map.tsv` file to include your own samples.
+    - You will need to edit `fastq_map.tsv` file to include the raw
+    reads(`fastq.gz` files) of your own samples.

 ## Optional arguments
-6. Split chromosomes to better parallelize joint call:
+3. Split chromosomes to better parallelize joint call:
     - by default, the genome is split by chromosomes
     - you can specify cmd line option `--split intervals` to split the chromosome into more
     intervals.

-7. Enable `vqsr` variant filtering.
+4. Enable `vqsr` variant filtering.
 By default, `vqsr` is not enabled.
-To enable, you
+To enable
-can specify `--vqsr true` to the nextflow command line
+this option, you can specify `--vqsr true` to the nextflow command line

-# Important files
+# Important input and output files

 1. Main input file is `./fastq_map.tsv`
-    - Five columns: string, interger, string, interger, string
+    - Five columns delimited by tab: string, interger, string, interger, string
     - `HostId` is the index of host genomes from 0, see `params.host` in nextflow.config file
     - `MateId` can be 0 for single-end sequencing, or 1 and 2 for pair-end sequencing
 2. Main configureation file is `./nextflow.config`